-- 6.1 The Deputy Principal Student Engagement oversees the delivery of Careers Guidance in the College.
-There is a link Governor for careers who sits on the College's governing body. - The Head of Student Entitlement is the Career Leader for the College and manages the central Careers Guidance team leading on the organisation of the Personal Tutors and Career Related Learning Programme in Tutorials. - 6.3 Personal Tutors have a responsibility for the day-to-day delivery of the careers related learning programme within the Tutorials weekly session with the support of the central Career Guidance team. - 6.5 All teaching, training, or assessing staff are expected to contribute to the delivery of CEIAG through their roles as vocational tutors with specific knowledge of their sector. - Specialist careers sessions are delivered by members of the Careers Guidance team. - 6.7 The CEIAG programme is implemented by the Personal Tutors as part of the Tutorial programme and monitored and evaluated by the Head of Student Entitlement. - 6.8 Online information is developed and maintained by the Careers Guidance on the College VLE which is available to all staff and students.
-Material from tutorials is also available.
+- 6.1 The Deputy Principal oversees the delivery of Careers Guidance in the College.
+There is a link Governor for careers. - 6.2 The Head of Student Entitlement is the Career Leader for the College and manages the central Careers Guidance Team leading on the organisation of the Personal Tutors and Career Related Learning Programme in Tutorials. - 6.3 Personal Tutors have a responsibility for the day-to-day delivery of the careers related learning programme within the Tutorials weekly session with the support of the central Career Guidance Team. - All teaching staff are expected to contribute to the delivery of CEIAG through their roles as vocational tutors with specific knowledge of their sector. - 6.6 Specialist careers sessions are delivered by members of the Careers Guidance Team. - 6.7 The CEIAG programme is implemented by the Personal Tutors as part of the Tutorial programme and monitored and evaluated by the Head of Student Entitlement. - 6.8 Online information is developed and maintained by the Careers Guidance on the College VLE which is available to all staff and students.
+Material from tutorials is also available on the Personal Tutor site.